esperco/oblivion/README.md

 Huh.
 This assumes that no other element in the whole document may be identified by `id="msg"`.
-If not, the selection `$("#msg")` selects the wrong element.
+If not, the selection `$("#msg")` may hold the wrong element.
 What we want here is trade our global identifier for a local JavaScript variable.
 This is done as follows:

 ```javascript